Generic Name: temozolomide (TEM-oh-ZOL-oh-mide)

 - Men who take temozolomide should always use a condom when having sex with a woman who is pregnant or may become pregnant.
 Do this for as long as you take temozolomide.

 - PREGNANCY and BREAST-FEEDING: Temozolomide may cause harm to the fetus.
 Do not become pregnant while you are using it.
 Use an effective form of birth control while you are taking temozolomide.
 If you think you may be pregnant, contact your doctor right away.
 You will need to discuss the benefits and risks of using temozolomide while you are pregnant.
-It is not known if temozolomide is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking temozolomide.

 Possible side effects of temozolomide: